allenai/allennlp/README.md

 system but it will use the sources from the local clone you made of the source repository.

-You can test your installation with `./scripts/verify.py`.
+You can test your installation with `bin/allennlp test-install`.

 ## Running AllenNLP